AdaVITS: Tiny VITS for Low Computing Resource Speaker Adaptation: Experiments

 In addition to AdaVITS, a variation referred to as AdaVITS-e is also compared.
-In AdaVITS-e, the model is trained via an end-to-end way with text as input instead of using PPG features obtained by the Text2PPG module.
+In AdaVITS-e, the model is trained via an end-to-end way with text as input instead of using PPG as an intermediate constraint.
 The architecture of AdaVITS-e is similar to VISinger~\cite{DBLP:journals/corr/abs-2110-08813} but without the F0 predictor.
-The number of FFT block layer of the text encoder and frame prior network is set to 2, and other configurations of PPG2Wav in AdaVITS are applied to AdvaTTS-e.
+The number of FFT block layer of the text encoder and frame prior network is set to 2, and other configurations in AdaVITS are applied to AdvaTTS-e.

 In all the above models, the dimension of speaker embedding is set as 256.
 Fs2-o/Fs2-l/VITS/AdaVITS-e/AdaVITS pre-trained models and HiFiGAN v1/HiFiGAN v2 are trained up to 800k steps on 2080Ti GPU with batch size of 32.
-In the adaptation process, we finetune Fs2-o/Fs2-l/VITS/PPG2Wav on 2080Ti GPU for 2000 steps, and HiFiGAN v1/HiFiGAN v2/Text2PPG will not be updated further.
+In the adaptation process, we finetune Fs2-o/Fs2-l/VITS/AdaVITS/AdaVITS-e on 2080Ti GPU for 2000 steps, and HiFiGAN v1/HiFiGAN v2 will not be updated further.